FMX — Fomento Económico Mexicano, S.A.B. de C.V.

 1. Key Financial Results and Metrics

-- Total Revenues: Increased by 5.7% year-over-year, driven by improved performance in Proximity Americas and growth outside Mexico.
+- Total Revenues: Increased by 5.7% year-over-year, driven by improved trends in Proximity Americas and growth outside Mexico.

-- Operating Income: Rose by 8.5%, aided by cost containment despite gross margin pressures.
+- Operating Income: Rose by 8.5%, aided by cost containment initiatives despite gross margin pressures.

-- Net Consolidated Income: Reached MXN 12.7 billion, a 33.6% increase from Q4 2024, primarily due to higher operating income and reduced nonoperating expenses.
+- Net Consolidated Income: Reached MXN 12.7 billion, a 33.6% increase compared to Q4 2024, primarily due to higher operational income and reduced non-operating expenses.

-- Gross Margin: Improved to 48.1%, reflecting better scale and supplier negotiations.
+- Gross Margin: Improved to 48.1%, reflecting better scale and disciplined supplier negotiations.

 2. Strategic Updates and Business Highlights

-- OXXO Colombia: Achieved positive EBITDA for the first time and nearly breakeven EBIT in Q4.
+- OXXO Colombia: Achieved positive EBITDA for the first time in 2025, with a focus on enhancing the value proposition.

 3. Forward Guidance and Outlook

-- 2026 Goals: Aim for mid-single-digit growth in same-store sales at OXXO Mexico and a focus on recovering traffic.
-Plans to expand the store base by approximately 1/3 in Mexico and 20% in Colombia.
+- 2026 Goals: Aim for same-store sales growth in OXXO Mexico, targeting improved customer experience and operational execution.
+Plans to expand OXXO's store base by over 1/3 in the next decade.

 4. Bad News, Challenges, or Points of Concern